 Second, I am an evangelist for Language Science.
 Language is hugely important to humans, but it rarely features in lists of priority areas for universities or for science in general.
 At the University of Maryland we are working to change that.
 We believe that the basic science of language, and applications in education, technology and health all benefit from closer interaction — it’s easier to fix a system when we understand how it is supposed to work.
 Over a number of years we have built a broadly integrated community of language scientists that spans 17 departments and centers across the entire university.
 Our efforts are now recognized as a university initiative under the auspices of the Maryland Language Science Center.
 We’re trying to put language on the map.
 And we’re working to show that it’s genuinely useful when you put together the pieces of language science, for science and for society alike.
 We have been pursuing these goals through a couple of NSF-funded interdisciplinary programs that I direct (IGERT: 2008-2015; NRT: 2015-2020), and through projects like Langscape, an online portal for mapping and other resources for 6400 languages.

 This site sketches how we’re pursuing these two projects.
 I know that you have better things to do than read my papers, and CVs are soulless.
 These pages save you the trouble. [how this site was built]

 When I’m not obsessing about psycholinguistics and language science, I indulge my fascination for endurance sports.
-I run competitively, I bike for fun, especially uphill, and I occasionally add in some dismal swimming so that I can dabble in triathlons.
-I am one of the founders of College Park parkrun.
+I run competitively, I bike for fun, especially uphill, and I (rarely) add in some dismal swimming so that I can dabble in triathlons.
+My wife Andrea Zukowski and I founded College Park parkrun, which ties running and community building into a big fuzzy ball.
 I also have a keen interest in Smart Growth and in (sub-)urban development issues in the College Park area.